 Summary: In his second stint with BDR, expectations were high for Blaney after a full season behind the wheel of the team’s primary car.
 The long-anticipated debut of Toyota was at hand, and the experience of both driver and team boded well to make them the manufacturer’s top threat.

-Quote Of The Year: "We’re not doing anything different — our team is doing the same things they were doing before, but now we’re getting results."
-Blaney, after his 6th place run at Lowe's in October
+Quote of the Year: “We’re not doing anything different – our team is doing the same things they were doing before, but now we’re getting results.” – Blaney, after his sixth-place run at Lowe’s in October